anuragtb/pdfcpu/core/optimize.md

 # Optimize

-Optimize `inFile` by getting rid of redundant page resources like embedded fonts and images and write the result to `outFile` maxing out compression.
+Optimize `inFile` by getting rid of redundant page resources like embedded fonts and images and write the result to `outFile` maxing out PDF compression.

 ## Usage